n67094/GSP/README.md

 **Commande :**
 ```
-make bin //optional if up to date
 make TARGET=debug
 ```
-this will includes to possibility to use log and assert, c.f (src/debug/)
+This will includes to possibility to use log and assert, c.f (src/debug/)

 ## Note